 As a general matter, the Law Concerning the Protection of Personal Information (Privacy Act) protects personal information or data that can be used to identify specific living persons.
 Under the Privacy Act, the entities handling such information are required to publish a 'purpose of utilisation' regarding its use.
-Personal information incorporated into a database must be kept accurately, and necessary and proper measures to maintain its security must be instituted.
-Any person whose personal data is kept in a database for more than six months has a right to request access to the data, and add to, modify or delete it.
+Personal information incorporated into a database must be kept accurately, and necessary and proper measures to maintain its security must be maintained.
+Any person whose personal data is kept in a database has a right to request access to the data, and add to, modify or delete it.
 In August 2015, the Privacy Act was amended to strengthen the protection of personal information, including through expanded protection of sensitive personal information, restrictions on the transfer of personal information outside Japan and the establishment of protocols for the use of anonymised data to facilitate big data analysis.
+In June 2020, the Act was amended to introduce the concept of 'pseudonymised data', which is data that is not completely anonymised, but does not identify individuals by itself.
+This concept was introduced to facilitate big data analysis because completely anonymising data is often impractical.

 Further, the MIC and the Personal Information Protection Committee (PPC) have jointly issued Privacy Act guidelines that are specific to telecommunications businesses.
-As these guidelines are structured to reflect the requirements under both the Privacy Act, which generally applies to all businesses handling personal information, and the Telecommunications Business Act, which provides protections relating to the secrecy of communication (a constitutional right), they are considered even more stringent and robust than the general guidelines issued by the PPC, which solely reflects Privacy Act regulations.
+As these guidelines are structured to reflect the requirements of both the Privacy Act, which generally applies to all businesses handling personal information, and the Telecommunications Business Act, which provides protections relating to the secrecy of communication (a constitutional right), they are considered even more stringent and robust than the general guidelines issued by the PPC, which solely reflect Privacy Act regulations.
 Such additional restrictions require, among other things, telecommunications business operators to:

-- a publish privacy policies regarding their collection and use of private information and, in particular, the collection of information through smartphone applications, on a reasonable effort basis; - b establish internal regulations regarding the length of time they may retain communication log records; and - c delete this information after the expiry of such period.
+- a publish privacy policies regarding their collection and use of private information and, in particular, the collection of information through smartphone applications, on a reasonable effort basis; - b establish internal regulations regarding the length of time they may retain communication log records; and - c delete this information after the expiry of this period.